On the formula for the norms of Miyawaki lifts: Introduction

 This paper is organized as follows.
-In $\S$\ref{sec:Deformation-of-the}, we deform (\ref{eq:ikeconj}) into an equation between the left hand side of (\ref{eq:conjggp}) and some L-value.
+In $\S$\ref{sec:Deformation-of-the}, we deform (\ref{eq:ikeconj}) into an equation between the left hand side of (\ref{eq:conjggp}) and some L-values.
 In $\S$\ref{sec:Main-theorem} we state the main theorem of this paper.
 The main theorem gives the value of $I(\Phi_{v},\Psi_{v})$ and establishes the equivalence between Conjecture \ref{conj:Assume-that-.} and Conjecture \ref{conj:Assume-that-}.
 In $\S$\ref{sec:Proof-of-theorem} we prove the main theorem.
 The proof is quite different whether $v=\infty$ or $v=p<\infty$.
-In the former case, we use some facts about matrix coefficients of lowest weight modules.
+In the former case, we use a single fact about matrix coefficients of lowest weight modules of scalar type.
 In the latter case, we use (local) double descent of Ginzburg-Soudry \cite{zbMATH07485546}.
-I believe that the latter method is essential to prove Conjecture \ref{conj:Assume-that-}, but I have not been able to give a proof using the method in the former case.
+I believe that the latter method is essential to prove Conjecture \ref{conj:Assume-that-}, but I have not found a way to apply it to the former case.